BIBSYSDEV/track-changes-to-aws-terms-and-conditions/customer-agreement.md

 “If we are required to pay any stamp tax in relation to this Agreement or any other document related to this Agreement, we may charge you and you will pay us 50% of the amounts of any stamp tax paid by us.”

+(d) If the applicable AWS Contracting Party is Amazon Web Services Malaysia Sdn.
+Bhd., the parties agree as follows:

+Section 9.1 (Liability Disclaimers) is deleted and replaced with the
+following:

+“9.1 Liability Disclaimers.
+EXCEPT FOR PAYMENT OBLIGATIONS UNDER SECTION 7, NEITHER AWS NOR YOU, NOR ANY OF THEIR AFFILIATES OR LICENSORS, WILL HAVE LIABILITY TO THE OTHER UNDER ANY CAUSE OF ACTION OR THEORY OF LIABILITY, EVEN IF A PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH LIABILITY, FOR (A) INDIRECT, INCIDENTAL, CONSEQUENTIAL OR EXEMPLARY DAMAGES, (B) THE VALUE OF YOUR CONTENT, (C) LOSS OF PROFITS, REVENUES, CUSTOMERS, OPPORTUNITIES, OR GOODWILL, OR (D) UNAVAILABILITY OF THE SERVICES OR AWS CONTENT (THIS DOES NOT LIMIT ANY SERVICE CREDITS UNDER SERVICE LEVEL AGREEMENTS).”

 ####  12\.
 Definitions.